freeCodeCamp/guide/src/pages/articles/miscellaneous/improve-existing-pull-request-by-another-contributor/index.md

 ---
-title: Improve Existing Pull Request By Another Contributor
+title: Improve Existing Pull Request by Another Contributor
 ---
 How to take someone's PR and make your own based off it while keeping their commit: